-In case of absence, please inform the office via phone or email as early as possible.
+In case of absence, please inform the office via phone or email as early as possible attendance@hilleltorah.org.
+Please make arrangements in the morning with the office to have the teachers submit the homework to the office for pickup.
 It is also helpful to email your child's teachers regarding homework and assignments.